Read vs. unread status

 Filter for unread messages

-To filter an inbox by unread messages, click the search bar, then select Unread to pull up a list of your unread messages in that inbox, or in all inboxes.
-You can also use the advanced search filter is:unread to refine your search to unread messages only.
+To filter an inbox by unread messages, click the search bar, then use the advanced search filter is:unread to refine your search to unread messages only.

 Note on Gmail inboxes: